 - Include support for mental health and wellbeing in all presentations as standard about higher education (for students and parents) – help them see this is for everyone by comparing mental health to physical health (e.g. mild mental health difficulties like low mood and stress can be viewed as similar to a cold).

 - Signpost parents to the support links given in this toolkit, and to resources from Dr Dominique Thompson, a specialist in young people’s mental health and wellbeing, on the Buzz Consulting website.

 - Our publication, Starting the conversation: UCAS report on student mental health offers a useful background for advisers on the challenges around student disclosure.

-- Ensure you and your students know what Disabled Students’ Allowances (DSAs) are, how to apply for them, and what medical evidence is needed – ‘DSA find your way’ from Diversity and Ability is a great place to find out everything you need to know.
+- Ensure you and your students know what a Disabled Students’ Allowance (DSA) is, how to apply, and what medical evidence is needed – ‘DSA find your way’ from Diversity and Ability is a great place to find out everything you need to know.

 - If a student currently accesses health or social care, encourage them to explore the services to which they may be transitioned, as this can vary between different areas.

 - Share the Student Minds ‘Know Before You Go’ guide to help you support all students making the transition to HE, particularly those with mental health conditions.